renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 ## Conclusion

-You have now your application running on all the three environments.
+You have now your application running on all the environments.
-From now on, all the changes you will push on *develop* or *main* branches in Github will be automatically deployed to the related server.
+From now on, all the changes you will push on *develop* or *main* branches in GitHub will be automatically deployed to the related server.

 It's time to create some first Pull Requests with some improvements.

-**Don't forget to go back to the github settings and add the CI to the required checks!**
+**Don't forget to go back to the GitHub settings and add the CI to the required checks!**